Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Notice the additional UPWARD movement in step 3.

 That upward movement was taught to get our dog to go into the sitting position, and your dog should begin to move into the sitting position when doing so.
-That’s fine, but before the dog settles into a complete sit, keeping moving the lure forward continuously and smoothly, which should cause it to forward into a stand.
+That’s fine, but before the dog settles into a complete sit, keep moving the lure forward continuously and smoothly, which should cause it to forward into a stand.

 Fade the Lure